12 Engagement Ring Cuts and Diamond Shapes Compared

 Characteristics

-• This cut has 31 or 50 facets, providing a high level of brilliance and sparkle.
+• 31 to 50 facets deliver a high level of brilliance.

 Frequently Asked Questions